EmilVitus/Spoolman-DuetWebControl/SpoolmanCORS-Setup-V3.1/README.md

 ## 📚 Integration with DWC Plugin

-The tracking service is designed to work seamlessly with **DuetWebControl Spoolman Plugin v0.5.0+**:
+The tracking service is designed to work seamlessly with **DuetWebControl Spoolman Plugin v0.5.1+**:

 1. **Install Plugin:** Install DWC plugin and connect to `http://your-server:7913`
 2. **Configure Spools:** Select spools for each extruder in the plugin
 3. **Automatic Tracking:** Server-side service automatically tracks usage
 4. **Real-time Updates:** Plugin shows server tracking status

+Note: Spoolman web interface is available at `http://your-server:7914`

 ## 🛡️ Security Notes

 - **Default CORS:** Allows all origins (`*`) for maximum compatibility
 - **Production Use:** Consider restricting CORS origins for security
-- **Firewall:** Only expose ports 7912 and 7913 as needed
+- **Firewall:** Only expose ports 7913 and 7914 as needed

 ## 📞 Support